Non-stop flights to Melbourne (MEL)

 From Devonport, you can fly non-stop with Qantas (Oneworld) or Regional Express.

-From Exmouth, the only airline with direct flights is Qantas (Oneworld).
-This is a seasonal route that started in April and ends in July.
+From Gladstone, the only airline with direct flights is Bonza.
+This is a seasonal route that starts in May and ends in October.

-From Gold Coast, there are 4 airlines that have direct services to Melbourne, which are Jetstar, Qantas (Oneworld), Regional Express and Virgin Australia.
+From Gold Coast, there are 5 airlines that have direct services to Melbourne, which are Bonza, Jetstar, Qantas (Oneworld), Regional Express and Virgin Australia.

-From Hamilton Island and Hobart, all direct flights to Melbourne are operated by Jetstar, Qantas (Oneworld) and Virgin Australia.
+From Hamilton Island, direct flights are offered by Jetstar, Qantas (Oneworld) and Virgin Australia.

 From King Island, you can fly non-stop to Melbourne with Regional Express.